Sergio Toppi

-Sergio Toppi (11 October 1932, Milan – 21 August 2012, Milan) was an Italian illustrator and comics author.
+Sergio Toppi (11 October 1932 – 21 August 2012) was an Italian illustrator and comics creator.

 Career

-Early career

 Sergio Toppi was born in Milan, Italy.
 Initially enrolled as a medical student, Toppi devoted himself to an artistic career starting in the 1950s, creating illustrations for the UTET Children's Encyclopedia.
 Alongside this project, he began collaborating on a series of animated advertising films with Pagot as well as working as a cartoonist for the satirical magazine Candido.